ktpv/ignition/README.md

 A landing page for developers to self-service their way onto your Pivotal Cloud Foundry (PCF) deployment(s).

-* Authenticates the user via OAuth2
+* Authenticates the user via OpenID Connect (which implicitly uses OAuth 2.0)
 * Allows the user to access Apps Manager and view their personal PCF org

 ### Contribute

 This application is a combination of a JavaScript single-page app (built with React) and a Go web app.
-The JavaScript app is built into a javascript bundle, that the Go web app serves up.
+The JavaScript app is built into a JavaScript bundle that the Go web app serves up.
 The Go web app also provides an API that the JavaScript app uses to function.

 #### Yak Shaving (Developer Setup)

 This project uses [`dep`](https://github.com/golang/dep) and [`yarn`](https://yarnpkg.com) for dependency management.

-Make sure you have `dep` and `yarn` installed, and then run:
+The following setup script shows how to get your MacOS workstation ready for `ignition` development.
+Don't just blindly execute shell scripts though; [take a thorough look through it](https://raw.githubusercontent.com/pivotalservices/ignition/master/setup.sh) and then run the following:

 > `curl -o- https://raw.githubusercontent.com/pivotalservices/ignition/master/setup.sh | bash`

-Don't just blindly execute shell scripts though, take a look at it and feel free to download it locally and run it after thorough inspection.

 #### Add A Feature / Fix An Issue